 Since 2002, $314 million has been invested in the Lyell McEwin Hospital, enabling it to become to the major tertiary hospital for the north and north eastern area.

-The hospital will manage major emergency patients for the area, supported by 24 hour senior doctors and nurses and diagnostic and imaging support.
+The hospital manages major emergency patients for the area, supported by 24 hour senior doctors and nurses and diagnostic and imaging support.

-The hospital will also increase complexity and volume across the current range of surgical services and will offer 24 hour, 7-day access to an orthopaedic trauma surgery service.
+The hospital has also increased complexity and volume across the current range of surgical services and offers 24 hour, 7-day access to an orthopaedic trauma surgery service.

-Under Transforming Health, upgrades will include new gyms, a new CT scanner and a new cardiac catheter laboratory.
+Under Transforming Health, upgrades included a new CT scanner and a new cardiac catheter laboratory.

 These services are in addition to a range of other services provided at the Lyell McEwin Hospital, including paediatrics, obstetrics and mental health.